blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 ### OpenAI CLIP

 This model is able to embed both images and text into the same vector space, which allows `image -> image` and `text -> image` similarity searches.
-Frigate uses this model on tracked objects to encode the thumbnail image and store it in Chroma.
+Frigate uses this model on tracked objects to encode the thumbnail image and store it in the database.
 When searching for tracked objects via text in the search box, Frigate will perform a `text -> image` similarity search against this embedding.
 When clicking "Find Similar" in the tracked object detail pane, Frigate will perform an `image -> image` similarity search to retrieve the closest matching thumbnails.

 ### all-MiniLM-L6-v2